Advocacy Updates for ASAP Members

 Many asylum seekers are waiting more than six months for work permit renewals.

-ASAP also obtained i765 information (FY25 Q1) from USCIS about processing times for work permit renewal applications.
+ASAP also obtained new information from USCIS about processing times for work permit renewal applications.
 However, this information is only up-to-date as of December 31, 2024.
 We may receive data about work permit renewals for January – April 2025 in July.

 Thanks to ASAP members’ advocacy, you can use your current work permit based on asylum for 540 days after the original expiration date – if you renew your work permit before the expiration date.